-Early 14c. as a preposition, "before in time," and as a conjunction, "earlier than the time when, before."
+Attested from early 14c. as a preposition, "before in time," and as a conjunction, "earlier than the time when, before."
 Once the literary equivalent of before, it now has been replaced by that word except in nautical use, colloquial dialects, and in combinations such as aforesaid, aforethought.

 updated on September 15, 2022